ori-orion/orion_manipulation/README.md

     - [ ] Rewritten to be less hard-coded
     - [ ] Tested in simulation
     - [ ] Tested on real robot
+- [ ] Standardise all point cloud filtering components to correctly take the RGBD camera orientation into account when e.g. detecting flat surfaces.
+Currently, there is an assumption that the RGBD camera is level which does not hold for all situations.
 - [ ] Implement a check that the handle has been grasped (or object!)!!!
 - [ ] Cleanup of unused actions e.g. GrabBothBinBags.action, TurnOnBlender.action
 - [ ] Manage all parameters (defaults and specific to specific action servers) through rosparam.